-- Building designs should be visually attractive with articulated facades, ample fenestration, interesting roof lines, and prominent entrances. - Building designs for corner locations, regardless of use, should reflect an architectural treatment appropriate to their landmark status. - Ample fenestration shall be provided along building sides fronting onto the streets to visually connect the street with the urban core. - Building design and materials should establish a base, middle section, and top portion to help visually break up tall buildings.

-- Building entrances should be grade related and designed as the principle character element for the architectural treatment. - Weather protection for buildings along the street edge may be considered in the form of canopies, awnings or arcades to promote comfortable pedestrian connections. - Each building may reflect its own distinct architectural identity, although all buildings should be designed to provide a collective sense of cohesion and harmony. - The design of flat-roofed buildings should incorporate cornice/parapet treatments. - Given the prominence of this land area within the overall urban community, built form shall be distinct, reflect a well-conceived architectural style, and incorporate high quality materials. - The design of retail signage at prominent corners shall be visually and thematically consistent with the building design and coordinated throughout the site
+- Building designs should be visually attractive with articulated facades, ample fenestration, interesting roof lines, and prominent entrances. - Building designs at corner locations, should reflect an architectural treatment appropriate to their landmark status. - Ample fenestration shall be provided along building sides fronting onto the streets to visually connect the street with the urban core. - Building design and materials should establish a base, middle section, and top portion to help visually break up tall buildings. - Building entrances should be grade related and designed as the principle character element for the architectural treatment. - Weather protection for buildings along the street edge may be considered in the form of canopies, awnings or arcades to promote comfortable pedestrian connections. - Each building may reflect its own distinct architectural identity, although any mid-rise building should be designed to provide a collective sense of cohesion and harmony with other building types. - The design of flat-roofed buildings should incorporate cornice/parapet treatments. - Given the prominence of this land area within the overall urban community, built form shall be distinct, reflect a well-conceived architectural style, and incorporate high quality materials. - The design of retail signage at prominent corners shall be visually and thematically consistent with the building design and coordinated throughout the site